 Three questions for the Ericsson family

-Docent Maria Herthelius and her team at the Department of Clinical Science, Intervention and Technology (CLINTEC) have recently received a donation from the Ericsson family for infant hydronephrosis research.
+Docent Maria Herthelius and her team at the Department of Clinical Science, Intervention and Technology (CLINTEC) received in 2017 a donation from the Ericsson family for infant hydronephrosis research.

 Hydronephrosis is a condition that occurs when more urine than normal accumulates in one or both kidneys, and is found in approximately 1% of all fetuses.
 Thanks to the Ericsson family’s generous donation, Dr Herthelius and her group can try to identify early indicators of increased risk of urinary tract infection and/or kidney damage in babies born with hydronephrosis.
 Eventually, this could make it possible for doctors to identify which neonates are in need of monitoring so that they can be given the best possible treatment.